New to the Tawas

 by the park staff on ecology, history and music of a bygone era, also

 Check with park staff for times.
-Visit the Wanagan (yep, you'll
+Visit the Wanigan (yep, you'll

-have to find out what a Wanagan is for yourself!) down a long flight
+have to find out what a Wanigan is for yourself!) down a long flight

 of stairs at the river's edge!
 A family-friendly campground is